Are you looking at buying a 10 x 10 canopy for craft shows and feeling completely confused?

 Note the total shipping costs if you are planning to order your craft tent online.
-If you are ordering from a company in a different country, keep in mind that you may have to pay duty as well.
+If you are ordering from a company in a different country, keep in mind that you may have to pay duty, and the currency exchange rate will impact your cost as well.

 If you are not going to order your 10 x 10 canopy online and you'll have to drive a long distance to the store that sells the canopy you want, consider the cost of gas for the drive when comparing the cost of delivery.

 While you are looking up shipping costs, ensure that the company ships to your location.

 Add up the total cost of the tent, any additional accessories and shipping costs.

 Make note of any other important considerations.
 For example, if the tent you are interested in is sold on a site that offers customer reviews, list any notable comments made by customers.

 Once you've noted all of the relevant information, compare the information you've written down and determine the craft tent that best suits your needs.

 If this all seems a bit overwhelming, don't worry.
 Keep in mind that you do not have to compare every single one of these points if they are not relevant to you.